Sukrittt/Sukrittt/README.md

 # 💫 About Me:
-I'm Sukrit from India and I am into frontend web development.
+Hey I'm Sukrit.
+I'm from India and I am into frontend web development.
 I'm in awe of how smoothly animations and transitions are used on the web.
 Really eager to learn more about animation libraries and use them.
 I also enjoy learning React.js and designing websites using FIGMA.

 ## 🌐 Socials: